-13.2 Monitoring for a Project Specific Mitigation Plan
+15.2.1 Monitoring for a Project Specific Mitigation Plan

-In the event that Alternative 4a is needed to meet mitigation need for construction monitoring and adaptive management will be a required part of the project.
+If Alternative 4a is needed to meet mitigation need for construction monitoring and adaptive management will be a required part of the project.
 Below is a summary of the monitoring and adaptive management for Alternative 4a.
 It is noted that monitoring work also offers an opportunity to build upon partnerships with local interests, non-governmental organizations, universities, and the public.
 The CMMT is interested in these partnership opportunities.
 Parties interested in participating in monitoring efforts are encouraged to discuss potential work with the sponsors.